iy14/tavily-llm-agent/README.md

 ## Overview

-The AI Newsletter Agent is an interactive, profession-tailored tool that delivers the latest, most relevant AI news and tools.
-It leverages real-time web search, advanced filtering, LLM summarization, and user-friendly follow-up features to provide professionals with actionable, up-to-date insights.
+The AI Profession Newsletter Agent is an interactive agent that delivers the latest, most relevant AI updates for a given profession (e.g. accountant, doctor, musician).
+It leverages real-time web search, LLM summarization, and follow-up features to provide professionals with actionable, up-to-date insights.

 ## Video of the agent in action, running locally in my environment:
 https://drive.google.com/file/d/1EAMOEIfg7WXEKy953295UiR25haDYvvA/view?usp=sharing